 Located on the Upper Munde Stream in Liuwa Plains National Park, King Lewanika Lodge comprises of six luxury villas (including a two-bedroom family villa), accommodating a maximum of 15 guests.
 Liuwa is home to a wealth of wildlife including its famed lion pride and over 300 bird species.

 Lying in the far west of Zambia, Liuwa Plain National Park is a pristine wilderness composed of wooded islands on a flat grassy plain.
-This plain floods from late December through until early May each year, during which time the 100 metre wide Zambezi River becomes a 40 kilometre wide stretch of water, swamp, reedbeds and islands – an astonishing sight from the air.
+The plain floods from late December through until early May each year, during which time the Zambezi River becomes a 40 kilometre wide stretch of water, swamp, reedbeds and islands – an astonishing sight from the air.

 The main predators include large numbers of hyena, some packs of wild dog and a few cheeta, along with side-striped jackal and serval.
 Thanks to a successful reintroduction programme, lion have made a comeback and a new pride has begun to develop.
 Sightings of interesting species such as porcupine and huge python enhance many a day’s wildlife viewing.

 With the onset of the rains at the end of October, many thousands of blue wildebeest arrive from Angola across the border and head to the centre of the plain.
 This is not a single mass migration, but individual herds of up to a 1,000 animals mingled with zebra and occasional tsessebe.